BURG SIMPSON’S Colorado Scholarship Competition 2019-2020

 One scholarship of $2,500 and nine scholarships of $1,000 each will be awarded to graduating seniors to attend the college of their choice.
 All 10 winners, their families, and a teacher of their choice will be invited to a dinner held in their honor.
-Winners will also appear at center court during half-time of the Colorado State Boys Basketball Championship game at the Coors Event Center in Boulder, Colorado on March 12, 2016.
+Winners will also appear at center court during half-time of the Colorado State Boys Basketball Championship game at the Denver Coliseum Denver, Colorado.

 Any graduating high school senior enrolled in a Colorado accredited school can enter.

-If mailed, students must complete and submit an application form with their essay, available here or by calling Corey Wheeland at (303) 792-5595.
+- If mailed, students must complete and submit an application form with their essay, available here.

 - All essays submitted become the property of Burg Simpson.